 How can you have assurance of salvation?
 Consider 1 John 5:11–13: “And this is the testimony: God has given us eternal life, and this life is in his Son.
 He who has the Son has life; he who does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God so that you may know that you have eternal life.”
 Who is it that has the Son?
 It is those who have believed in Him (John 1:12).
 If you have Jesus, you have life.
 Not temporary life, but eternal.

 God wants us to have assurance of our salvation.
 We should not live our Christian lives wondering and worrying each day whether or not we are truly saved.
 That is why the Bible makes the plan of salvation so clear.
 Believe in Jesus Christ (John 3:16; Acts 16:31).
 “If you declare with your mouth, ‘Jesus is Lord,’ and believe in your heart that God raised him from the dead, you will be saved” (Romans 10:9).
-Do you believe that Jesus died to pay the penalty for your sins (Romans 5:8; 2 Corinthians 5:21)?
+Have you repented?
+Do you believe that Jesus died to pay the penalty for your sins and rose again from the dead (Romans 5:8; 2 Corinthians 5:21)?
 Do you trust Him alone for salvation?
 If your answer to these questions is “yes,” you are saved!
 Assurance means freedom from doubt.
 By taking God’s Word to heart, you can have no doubt about the reality of your eternal salvation.

 Jesus Himself assures those who believe in Him: “I give them eternal life, and they shall never perish; no one can snatch them out of my hand.
 My Father, who has given them to me, is greater than all; no one can snatch them out of my Father’s hand” (John 10:28–29).
 Eternal life is just that—eternal.
 There is no one, not even yourself, who can take Christ’s God-given gift of salvation away from you.